urah001/studenthub/idea.md

 ## REMEBER
 -dont use ur own created `const { supabase, supabaseServer } = createSupabase();` for anything , use the createClient
+- remember to fix the createsupabase function cause the error are from it

 - u only pushed ur code to github to avoid any data lost while trying to fix ur kali